Current information appears on Castleton University pages for students entering in and prior to the 2022-2023 academic year.

-The Biology program fosters rigorous learning in the science of life, from molecular biology to ecology, and helps prepare you for a diverse variety of careers as scientists, technicians, doctors, educators, and other professionals.
+The Biology program fosters rigorous learning in the science of life, from molecular biology to ecology, and helps prepare you for a diverse variety of careers.

 Many Biology majors elect to participate in either internships or independent research in their field of study during their time at Castleton.